YYFR/starlet/README.md

 ## Credit

-I looked at previous projects I had worked on to gain some inspiration.
+I started by looking at a couple of property websites to get a feel for what it should look like, I also looked at previous projects I had worked on to gain some inspiration.

 <https://www.w3schools.com/> was also a good tool, they also allow you to run small snippets of code to see how they would work.